 3. You understand your limitations

 Optimistic realists know that they can’t do it all, but they also know that the team around them can help them accomplish so much more.
-Your greatest resources as a leader are the people you work with every day.
+Your greatest resources as a leader are the people you work with every day - the engineers, the customer success managers, the marketing team.
 Be honest with them that you need help and remain positive that they will help you come up with the solution.

 4. You sense when it’s time to reset